mathewcallaghan/classicpress-widget-conditions/README.md

 **ClassicPress, control where widgets appear on your site**

-This plugin adds a visibility panel that lets you configure widgets to appear or be hidden only on certain pages.
+This plugin adds a conditions panel that lets you configure widgets to appear or be hidden on certain pages.